fluid-project/infusion-docs/IoCReferences.md

 ## Examples of `{<componentRef>}` ##

-In the example below, the IoC reference "{that}" on line 6 refers to the component in which it is being used.
+In the example below, the IoC reference `{that}` refers to the component in which it is being used.

 ```javascript
 fluid.defaults("fluid.prefs.separatedPanel", {